ItsYuma/ItsYuma/README.md

 ### <img src="https://github.com/ItsYuma/ItsYuma/blob/main/images/about_me.gif" width = 4.5% >  About me :

   - :books: I’m currently a software engineer student
-  - 🌱 I’m actually learning rust and expanding my knowledge about backend and embeded/system programming
+  - 🌱 I’m actually learning rust and expanding my knowledge about backend and low level programming languages
   - 💬 Ask me about whatever you want, I would be happy to help you

   ### 👨‍💻  Languages :